 Implementing the ACSC Essential 8 with Microsoft 365

-I have had this project on my backburner for a while, and I finally got around to knocking it out: a special request from a reader in the Land Down Under–Australia!
+I have had this request on my backburner for a while, and I finally got around to knocking it out: from a reader in the Land Down Under–Australia!

 Background

 The Australia Cyber Security Center (ACSC) published Strategies to Mitigate Cyber Security Incidents some years back.
 The most effective of these strategies were identified as the “Essential 8” (last updated April 2020 at the time of this writing).
-These have a lot of visibility in Australia and New Zealand, and other organizations around the world have picked them up as well–they act as a sort of “baseline” or reference point for cyber incident mitigation efforts.
+These have a lot of visibility in Australia, and other organizations around the world have picked them up as well–they act as a sort of “baseline” or reference point for cyber incident mitigation efforts.

 Even though it overlaps with areas in CIS, it is not a complete cyber security strategy on its own—remember that if you fail to meet the Basic CIS Controls up to at least the Implementation Group 1 maturity level, then other mitigation strategies may be undermined (for instance, without an accurate hardware and software inventory up front you cannot implement these strategies effectively across all of your systems).
 Yet, the Essential 8 can be seen as another way of prioritizing your risk reduction backlog.